Arkus Focus April 2016

 by Niall O'Connor

-- Option volatility will have been driven mostly by moves in underlying prices during the month.
-Volatility of volatility for the US was flat at 95% (medium).
+- Option volatility will have likely risen as although volatility of volatility was largely unchanged, moves in underlying prices were large during the month.
+Volatility of volatility for the US fell to 86% (low).

 Read the full Market Risk Report here.

 View the online version of our April Newsletter here.